AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![image alt ><](plots/EM_SingleAnalysis_new.png?raw=true)

-As we can see in the plot above for 'The Fallout 4', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way. **We can see several users played 'The Fallout 4' game for very few hours.
-It's possible these users lost their interest into the game after playing some hours, possibly requesting a refund for it.** We can see the distribution is denser for groups 3 and 4.
+As we can see in the plot above for 'The Fallout 4', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way.
+We can see several users played 'The Fallout 4' game for very few hours.
+It's possible these users lost their interest into the game after playing few hours.
+But the distribution is denser for groups 3 and 4.
 This shows that the majority of users are interested in this game.

 ##### Create User-Game Matrix <a name="c_2"></a>